 Resume styles are constantly changing.
 What may have snared your dream role three years ago, now looks dated, tired and uninspiring.
-Here are 8 things you may be doing wrong:

 1. You’re using a passive voice and wacky fonts in your resume

 Using an active voice not only sounds more confident, it also gets rid of unnecessary filler words such as: to, by, are, and and.
 Using weird fonts, on the other hand, can make you look unprofessional.

 2. You list basic skills as selling points to hire you